genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 ### Error messages

 There is a common format for error or warning messages sent between server and client.
-The message format is the same for all the HTTP and WebSocket messages we support:
+The message format is the same for all HTTP and WebSocket messages that we support:

 ```kotlin
 MESSAGE_TYPE = ...